StanKocken/EfficientAdapter/README.md

 Your ViewHolder class can override the method `isClickable()` to tell is this element is clickable or not.

+By default, the view is clickable if you add a listener to your adapter.

 ## Proguard

 To be compatible with proguard you need to add this lines in your file